Lynu/Wakeme/README.md

 <h3>Welcome to Wake Me Smoothly</h3>

-<h3>This app will be contructed to help hard sleepers as ourselfes to wake up with their favorite song from youtube , their phone or soundclound for some artist released songs.</h3>
+<h3>This app will be constructed to help hard sleepers as ourselfes to wake up with their favorite song from youtube , audio files on your phone and allso mayb soundclound!</h3>

 <p>I dont know yet sir, Please tell me!</p>
 <hr>

-Project Titles as a level-1 heading

-with descriptive tagline: I should be informed and intrigued.
-Examples:
-"Sinatra is a DSL for quickly creating web applications in Ruby with minimal effort" "Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern."
-"Resque (pronounced like "rescue") is a Redis-backed library for creating background jobs, placing those jobs on multiple queues, and processing them later."

 <h3>Overview</h3>
 <p>What does the app do?</p>
+<p>I dont know yet sir, Please tell me!</p>

 <p>Are you allso a deep sleeper and do you get sick of those lame smartphone settings for your alarm?

 Wait no longer and keep an eye on our development.

-If you really want to wake up you should still use a non internet reliable source in case your home internet fails, </p>
+If you really want to wake up you should still use a non internet reliable source in case your home internet fails, But the app certantly won't!</p>

-<h3>Getting Started</h3>

-installation & prerequisites
-how to run examples and tests
-include a Procfile to start any necessary servers or daemon processes location of: code issue tracker wiki blog posts, screencasts, etc compiled documentation (add the project to rdoc.info) travis-ci results mailing list
-Design Goals

-lightweight or full-featured?
-performance, flexibility, expressiveness?
-Detailed Usage
+<h3>Functionality</h3>

+<h5>Wiki</h5>

+Available soon!

+<h5>Detailed Usage</h5>

+More details will be disclosed when beta testing will be completed.

-models and interface
+<h5>Models and interface</h5>

-examples
-configuration
-middleware or plugins
+We are currently working with an MVC developing structure to ensure stable releases.

-how it works
+<h5>How it works</h5>
-Comparable Tools

-<h3>Developer info</h3>

-Important Components
-layout of internal code tree
-Limitations and known issues
-performance and benchmarking
-Colophon

-Credits -- everyone who has contributed code, libraries from which we've borrowed code.
-Copyright and License -- state the license type (typically "Apache 2.0" or "All Rights Reserved and Confidential") and refer to the LICENSE.md file.
-Don't paste the license contents in here.
+As end user you will be able to set a alarm at your specified time with your music options for youtube , soundclound or music that is on your phone or sd card.

+Youtube will be able to play your own playlist after you logged in with WakeMeSmoothly at youtube.

+Soundclound options are still in consideration.

+<h5>Comparable Tools</h5>

+None!, Becouse everyone that tried made a half product.

+<h5>Developer info</h5>

+Credits --Serichona and SudoSam from Lynu Dev Team

+Libraries--

+Twitter bootstrap
+Youtube API

+Copyright and License --

+All Rights Reserved and Confidential

+All information about our license can be found in our LICENSE.md file.

-How to contribute
+How to contribute -

+Contact us by email @ dev@lynu.nl

 References

+<a href="www.lynu.nl">www.lynu.nl</a>